Soccer-Liverpool furlough non-playing staff amid COVID-19 pandemic

 "Liverpool FC has placed some staff who are impacted by the Premier League suspension on furlough," the European champions said in a statement https://www.liverpoolfc.com/news/announcements/392185-liverpool-fc-statement-covid-19-update.
 "The club has confirmed those staff will be paid 100% of their salaries to ensure no member of staff is financially disadvantaged."

-Furloughed British workers can claim 80% of their wages up to 2,500 pounds ($3,065) per month as part of the government's Coronavirus Job Retention Scheme, which means Liverpool will top up the remaining 20% of salaries for its furloughed staff.
-The Premier League said on Friday its clubs would consult with their players over a proposed 30% reduction in wages.
+Furloughed British workers can claim 80% of their wages up to 2,500 pounds ($3,065) per month as part of the government's Coronavirus Job Retention Scheme, which means Liverpool will top up the remaining 20% of salaries for furloughed staff.
+The Premier League said on Friday its clubs would consult with their players over a proposed 30% reduction in wages. but talks on Saturday yielded no progress.

 Liverpool said salary deductions were being discussed and there was "a collective commitment at senior levels of the club" to secure jobs for employees.
 "These discussions are complex and as a result the process is ongoing," the club added.